On the Security Risks of Knowledge Graph Reasoning: A threat taxonomy

 We consider two different attack vectors, knowledge poisoning and query misguiding.

 \underline{Knowledge poisoning} -- \zhaohantwo{In knowledge poisoning, the adversary injects ``misinformation'' into KGs.
 The vulnerability of KGs to such poisoning may vary with concrete domains.}

 \zhaohantwo{For domains where new knowledge is generated rapidly, incorporating information from various open sources is often necessary and its timeliness is crucial (\meg, cybersecurity).
 With the rapid evolution of zero-day attacks, security intelligence systems must frequently integrate new threat reports from open sources \mcite{gao2021enabling}.
-However, these reports are known to be susceptible to misinformation or disinformation\mcite{mitra2021combating, ranade2021generating}, creating opportunities for KG poisoning or pollution.}
+However, these reports are susceptible to misinformation or disinformation\mcite{mitra2021combating, ranade2021generating}, creating opportunities for KG poisoning or pollution.}

 \zhaohantwo{In more ``conservative'' domains (\meg, biomedicine), building KGs often relies more on trustworthy and curated sources.
-However, even in these domains, the ever-growing scale and complexity of KGs make it increasingly necessary to utilize third-party sources.
-For instance, QIAGEN \mcite{qiagen} incorporates dozens of third-party datasets such as 1000 Genomes, ExAC, and NHBLI's ESP\mcite{qiagen-kg}.
-It is observed that these third-party datasets are prone to misinformation \mcite{mafessoni2018turning}.
+However, even in these domains, the ever-growing scale and complexity of KGs make it increasingly necessary to utilize third-party sources\mcite{qiagen-kg}.
+It is observed that these third-party datasets are prone to misinformation\mcite{mafessoni2018turning}.
 Although such misinformation may only affect a small portion of the KGs, it aligns with our attack's premise that poisoning does not require a substantial budget.}